Lkledu/Lkledu.github.io/_posts/2019-06-22-first-post.markdown

 ##### Why CloudCannon?

-Perhaps you don't know, but I'm using CloudCannon as my CSM for help me create, editing and deploy contents.
+Perhaps you don't know, but I'm using [CloudCannon](https://app.cloudcannon.com/)as my CSM for help me create, editing and deploy contents.
 It's free and attends my necessities.